kevinwang09/APES/README.md

 can be selected using an information criterion such as the Akaike Information Criterion (AIC) or the Bayesian Information Criterion (BIC).
-Notice how in the above output of APES, the true model size is identified as 3 and 2 by the AIC and BIC respectively.
+Notice how in the above output of APES, the true model size is identified as 3 and 2 by the AIC and BIC, respectively.
 The selected model estimates are also shown.

 The bootstrap procedure can be used to understand the variable selection